- Office of the Mayor

-ExperienceMayor Alan Casavant was reelected for his fourth term in November.
-Mayor Casavant previously served 18 years on the city council, including 4 terms as council president.
+ExperienceMayor Alan Casavant was reelected for his fifth term in November 2019.
+Mayor Casavant previously served 18 years on the City Council, including 4 terms as Council President.
 He taught Psychology, American Studies, Global Studies, and U.S. History at Biddeford High School until his retirement in 2011.
 Mayor Casavant served four terms in the Maine Legislature (2007-2014), serving as the Representative of Maine House District 137, which covered Biddeford and Kennebunkport.
 He was termed out.

 Objectives"My objective, as Mayor, is a constant: to make the city the destination point that I knew as a child.
 York County is the fastest growing county in Maine, and I see Biddeford and Saco as the drivers of the regional economy.
 I want to attract new residents, shoppers and engage investors.
 I want the name of Biddeford to be synonymous with the cutting edge."